15 min read

 Before dealing, exhaust every possible move on the tableau.
 Flip every card you can flip.
 Make every sequence you can make.
 The goal is to be in the strongest possible position before that chaos arrives.

 Also worth knowing: you can't preview what's coming from the stockpile.
-The cards are dealt randomly.
-This is one of the luck elements in Spider Solitaire that you simply have to accept and work around.
+The cards are dealt randomly, so each deal changes the board in ways you have to manage as you go.

 ♠ ♥ ♦ ♣